Kentucky’s Limestone Fences

 This brings us to Kentucky, where the topography had originally been modified over thousands of years by Indigenous inhabitants.
 Native American societies like the Cherokee employed slash-and-burn forest management techniques that produced nutrient-rich soil and cleared space for farmland, which was possibly the earliest use of rotational farming in the region.

-Anyone who has traveled through Kentucky has likely come across the ubiquitous rock fences that line the perimeter of farms, parks, and historic settlements.
+Anyone who has traveled through Kentucky has likely come across these ubiquitous rock fences that line the perimeter of farms, parks, and historic settlements.
 Many of these structures were created when German homesteaders tilled the soil and discovered limestone beneath the surface.
 As more land was cultivated, more rocks were revealed until finally, farmers were left with a huge pile of limestone slabs—enough material to construct a fence.

-Mike Caudill, an environmental advocate from Harlan County, called these fences by a regional colloquialism: a “hoe-ding.”
+Mike Caudill, an environmental advocate from Harlan County, KY, called these fences by a regional colloquialism: a “hoe-ding.”

 “The ground up in there is so rocky that if you were working your cornfield, you’ll hear your metal blade ‘ding!’ ‘ding!’” said Caudill, referring to the limestone wall around his family farm.
 “A whole lot of stone walls you see in Central Kentucky, they were made for the same reason.
 You’re plowing along and turn over another rock—well put it over there.
 Soon enough you got enough to make a fence out of it.”